KMRRingQA/HobbyProject/README.md

 ### Connect users

 in order to connect users outside of your local machine, you will need to be on, or simulate, a LAN.
-You may do this using [[Hamachi](https://www.vpn.net/)]

-## Develop project
-### CI Pipeline
+You may do this using [[Hamachi](https://www.vpn.net/)].
+If the LAN is real, simply connect to the host device using the private IP (cmd --> ipconfig).
+If using VLAN, use the IP Provided by Hamachi.

 ### Testing

+building the file using Maven will run all the (160) tests. should you want to run specific tests only, an IDE such as IntelliJ or Eclipse is recommended.
+When inside of the Project, right click the test/folder you would like to run, and select "Run Tests".
+Alternatively, you may press Ctrl+Shift+F10.

 ## acknowledgements
 * Jordan [[JHarry444](https://github.com/JHarry444)] in addition to the project layout being heavily based off his project [[SpringDucks](https://github.com/JHarry444/SpringDucks)], he gave essential advice during development of the project.